 In case of a calculation including spin-orbit coupling one can not separate the singlet-singlet and singlettriplet excitations.
 By default the spin-polarized excitation energies are calculated (the noncollinear scheme is used for the spin-dependent exchange-correlation kernel).
 The subkeys ALSORESTRICTED can be used to include also excitation energies in which a spin-restricted exchange-correlation kernel is used.
 One should in fact only use the results of the spin-polarized calculation, which is based on the noncollinear exchange-correlation (XC) functional.
 For the same reason, the ALLOWED subkey should not be used if spin-orbit coupling is included.
+Note that SYMMETRY C(2H) is not implemented for spin-orbit coupled excitations, use SYMMETRY C(S), C(I) or NOSYM, instead.

 To perform a spin-orbit coupled TDDFT calculation one just needs to do a spin-orbit coupled SCF calculation and use the EXCITATION keyword.
 The molecule needs to be closed shell, and should be calculated spin-restricted.
 Thus do not use the UNRESTRICTED, COLLINEAR, or NONCOLLINEAR keyword.
+See, however, also next section.